Grand Floridian Resort and Spa – Deluxe Resort

 Citricos is an upscale, expensive restaurant with Mediterranean cuisine.

 1900 Park Fare is a character buffet restaurant and features American cuisine.
-At breakfast daily, a Supercalifraglistic time can be had with Mary Poppins and friends from 8 to 11 a.m.
-In the evening, Cinderella’s Happily Ever After Dinner is served from 4:30 to 8:20 p.m.
+At breakfast daily, a Supercalifraglistic time can be had with Mary Poppins and friends.
+At dinner, you can dine with Cinderella and her royal family.

-Narcoossee’s features seafood, with steak and chicken entrees, in waterside setting.
+Narcoossee’sis a signature restaurant featuring seafood, with steak and chicken entrees, in waterside setting.
 Allow an extra five minutes once you arrive at the Grand Floridian to walk to the restaurant.
-Open daily from 5:30 – 10 p.m.
+Open daily for dinner.

 The Grand Floridian Cafe is the GF’s casual restaurant, featuring Southern cooking, salads, and sandwiches.
-Breakfast is served from 7 to 11 a.m., lunch from 11:30 a.m. to 2 p.m., and dinner from 5 to 9 p.m.
+You can enjoy Blunch (breakfast/lunch) or dinner.

 Gasparilla Island Grill is a 24-hour take-out, quick-serve establishment, with the usual assortment of burgers, hot dogs, sandwiches, chicken, and ice cream.